usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/unpack_102.md

 We begin with how to recognize and use steps, but we can't avoid how to define them: because an XProc pipeline is also an XProc step, we can't use steps without ending up with a pipeline.
 We have only to look at the working pipeline we make with our steps, to see how a step is made.

-As described in the [XProc 3.0
-                  specification](https://spec.xproc.org/3.0/xproc/#declare-pipelines), XProc step declarations can be divided into an initial set of elements for setup and configuration, followed by what the specification calls a *subpipeline*, which is typically a sequence of steps to be executed &mdash; any steps available, which could be anything.
+As described in the [XProc 3.0                   specification](https://spec.xproc.org/3.0/xproc/#declare-pipelines), XProc step declarations can be divided into an initial set of elements for setup and configuration, followed by what the specification calls a *subpipeline*, which is typically a sequence of steps to be executed â€“ any steps available, which could be anything.
 Think of the subpipeline as the working parts of the pipeline, while the rest is all about how it is set up.

 The list of elements that come before the steps is short, which helps: `p:import`, `p:import-functions`, `p:input`, `p:output`, `p:option` or `p:declare-step`.
 Everything coming after is a step.

-Within this set of elements (all preceding, none following the subpipeline) XProc further distinguishes between the **imports** for steps and functions, appearing first (elements `p:import` and `p:import-functions`), to be followed by elements configuring the step: `p:input`, `p:output`, `p:option` &mdash; elements together called the [prologue](https://spec.xproc.org/3.0/xproc/#declare-pipelines).
+Within this set of elements (all preceding, none following the subpipeline) XProc further distinguishes between the **imports** for steps and functions, appearing first (elements `p:import` and `p:import-functions`), to be followed by elements configuring the step: `p:input`, `p:output`, `p:option` â€“ elements together called the [prologue](https://spec.xproc.org/3.0/xproc/#declare-pipelines).

 The prologue is used to define ports and options for the pipeline - the points of control for its interfaces.
 (Technically: runtime bindings, and parameter or option settings.)
 If only a single input is needed, a single input port (named `source`) can be assumed, so prologues can be empty (and invisible, or not there).